MichaelCromer/note/README.md

 to filter and then output the mathching notes to stdout.

 `note` implements many filters.
 You can filter by any of the above metadata, or by the note text itself.
-For example,
+For a full list of options, use `note --help`.

+#### Examples

     note -- "my new note"       Add the note "my new note" to the notes file. note -m "string"            Display all notes matching "string".